 (y) evidence of appropriate financial records management systems;

-(z) evidence of systems that allow the NVR registered training organisation to comply with the requirement in section 7 of this instrument (to provide AVETMISS data as required under the National VET Provider Collection Data Requirements Policy);
+(z) evidence of systems that allow the WA registered provider to comply with the requirement in section 7 of this instrument (to provide AVETMISS data as required under the VET Data Policy);

-(za) information about the ability of the NVR registered training organisation to meet requirements about information technology set out in any legislative instrument made under subsection 211(2B) of the Act; and

 (zb) copy of documentation demonstrating public liability insurance coverage.

-(2) If the details of any information provided under paragraphs (1)(a), (d), (e), (f), (g), (h), (j), (k), (p), (q), (r), (s), (t), (u), (v), (w) or (x) (and for paragraph (x) only in respect of whether or not training is delivered to students under 18) change because of an event, the NVR registered training organisation is required to provide updated details of the change as soon as practicable following the event.
+(2) If the details of any information provided under paragraphs (1)(a), (d), (e), (f), (g), (h), (j), (k), (p), (q), (r), (s), (t), (u), (v), (w) or (x) (and for paragraph (x) only in respect of whether or not training is delivered to students under 18) change because of an event, the WA registered provider is required to provide updated details of the change as soon as practicable following the event.

-(3) If an event occurs that results in an NVR registered training organisation no longer complying with the financial viability Risk Assessment Requirements or the fit and proper person requirements, the NVR registered training organisation is to provide details about its non-compliance as soon as practicable following the event.
+(3) If an event occurs that results in a WA registered provider no longer complying with the financial viability guidelines or the fit and proper person requirements, the WA registered provider is to provide details about its non-compliance as soon as practicable following the event.

 9 Annual reporting in relation to quality indicators

+A WA registered provider must:

+collect data on the learner engagement and employer satisfaction quality indicators by administering surveys to students and employers; and

-An NVR registered training organisation must provide data to the National VET Regulator, by 30 June of each year, in the form of an annual summary report that details its performance during the previous calendar year against the quality indicators agreed by the Ministerial Council.
+submit an annual summary report to the Council by 30 June each year detailing its performance against the learner engagement and employer satisfaction quality indicators during the previous calendar year.

-Schedule 1—Repeals

-Data Provision Requirements 2012

-1 The whole of the instrument

-Repeal the instrument